 How to super crop marijuana

-- Choose plants you want to super crop.
-Super cropping is best done while a plant is still in the vegetative stage, but has grown substantially and has many healthy branches.
+- Choose plants to super crop during the vegetative stage when the plant has grown substantially and has many healthy branches.

 - Gently pinch and bend the branches.
 This is the core step in super cropping marijuana, and it’s a very delicate balance.
 The branch needs to be bent enough that it sit at a 90 degree angle without bending back up towards the light.
 Cannabis plants have an innate ability to find the light and move towards it, so growers need to make sure the plants are bent enough that they are actually unable to do this.
 However, the bend cannot be so great that it actually breaks the outer skin of the branch, as this can greatly damage it.